 In The Relational Workplace, Bava and Greene offer a wide range of capacities and frames for fostering our relational intelligence, making a powerful case for how relational practices can help grow ADEI cultures.

 Learn how to Listen with Curiosity • Consider Context • Stay Playful • Hold Uncertainty • Ask Questions • Reframe Our Stories and more.
 Explore The Relational Discursive Loop, Man Box Culture Choice Point, and Culture of Curiosity as Shared Inquiry, powerful systemic frames for positive organizational ADEI transformation.

-Other books by author and activist Mark Greene which explore our dominance-based culture of masculinity.
+Other books which explore our dominance-based Man Box culture of masculinity by author and healthy masculinity activist Mark Greene.
 A leader in men’s work, Greene examines the powerful work men are doing worldwide to create healthy masculine cultures of authentic expression and connection.

 The Little #MeToo Book for Men

 In just seventy-five pages, Greene explodes the bullying myths of our dominance-based Man Box culture of masculinity, inviting men out of isolation and into human connection.